jessestay/jgaurora-a5s-skr-mini-e3-v2-marlin/JGAURORA_A5S_SKR_MINI_E3_V2_0_SETUP.md

 ## 💡 **Important Notes About This Setup**

-### **🎨 Wire Colors**
+### **🎨 Wire Colors & Pin Numbers**
-The colors shown in this guide (YELLOW, BLUE, ORANGE, etc.) are just examples from my personal setup. **You can use any colors you prefer** - just make sure to note which color goes to which pin for your own reference.
+The colors shown in this guide (YELLOW, BLUE, ORANGE, etc.) are examples from my personal setup, but **pin numbers are always provided as backup**.
+You can use any colors you prefer - just make sure to note which color goes to which pin for your own reference. **Pin numbers are the definitive reference method**.

 ### **🔌 Connection Method**
 I used **individual jumper cables** for easy connection and removal.
 This approach: